ungoldman/electron-hello-world/README.md

 npm start
 ```

 If everything went well you should be staring in awe at a Hello World application.
+Yay!

 ## License